Revisiting Supervision for Continual Representation Learning: Extended analysis

-We define representations as \textbf{stable} when they do not drift in the representation space when the network is trained on a new task.
-The stability provides a different perspective when evaluating continually trained representations.
-It is irrelevant when the only objective is to continually learn representations, however, it is a desired property when we also want to solve downstream tasks continually~\citep{sdc_2020}.
-The results are presented in Fig.~\ref{fig:repr_drift}.
+We define representations as \textit{stable} when they do not drift in the representation space when the network is trained on a new task.
+The stability of representations is a desired property of SCL models as stable representations facilitate continual training of a classifier~\cite{sdc_2020}.
+On the other hand, UCL evaluation only measures the representations' strength and the relationship of stability and strength of representations is not obvious.
+One can imagine both stable and unstable representations can improve strength during continual training.

+In this section, we evaluate the stability of representations of SL and SSL models.
+We use nearest mean classifier (NMC) accuracy to measure it in the context of SCL.
+After the first task, we calculate prototypes of each class as a mean feature of all the samples of this class.
+We evaluate the model and save the prototypes.
+Then, we train on the second task and evaluate the model using saved prototypes.
+We use the accuracy obtained by classification using old prototypes as a proxy of the stability of the representations.
+In the case of perfectly stable representations, both evaluations would result in the same accuracy while perfectly unstable representations would cause accuracy to drop to a random guess level.
+Moreover, we evaluate the updated model using prototypes recalculated on previous data (not allowed in continual learning) to provide an upper bound.

+The results are presented in Figure~\ref{fig:repr_drift}.
 Representations of all the methods are not stable in high distribution shift scenario C10$\xrightarrow{}$SVHN.
-However, in a low distribution shift scenario, C10$\xrightarrow{}$C100, SL exhibits high stability while SL+MLP underperforms in that regard.
+They achieve random guess accuracy when utilizing saved (old) prototypes.
+However, in a low distribution shift scenario, C10$\xrightarrow{}$C100, SL achieves 55.3\% accuracy using old prototypes (11.3\% below upper bound performance) while SSL achieves 48.0\% (14.5\% below upper-bound) and SL+MLP achieves only 36.7\% (38.3\% below upper-bound).
 Note that performance degradation can be only partially attributed to forgetting of representations as the upper-bound performance is still high after training on the second task for most of the methods.
-These results suggest that there exists a trade-off between the stability and expressiveness of representations trained continually as methods that build stronger representations tend to have lower stability.
+These results suggest that there exists a trade-off between the stability of representations and the expressiveness of representations trained continually as methods that build stronger representations tend to have lower stability.

-\begin{ack} Daniel Marczak is supported by National Centre of Science (NCN, Poland) Grant No. 2021/43/O/ST6/02482.
-This research was partially funded by National Science Centre, Poland, grant no 2020/39/B/ST6/01511 and grant no 2022/45/B/ST6/02817.
-Bartłomiej Twardowski acknowledges the grant RYC2021-032765-I. \end{ack}